Non-stationary time series attribution for heatwaves over Europe: Discussion and conclusion

 Our second approach uses a time-varying threshold value to eliminate its effect and evaluate changes beyond it.
-However, the peak-over-non-stationary threshold model by \citet{Friederichs2010} can also be adapted so that it can be used for extreme dependencies in time series, and thus also, for example, for attribution in Eq. (\ref{eqn:probratio2}).
-The main difference to \citet{Friederichs2010} in this article is that the time-varying threshold model uses a threshold estimated on ERA5 data to remove the ERA5 warming trends.
+However, the peaks-over-non-stationary threshold model of \citet{Friederichs2010} can also be adapted so that it can be used for extreme dependencies in time series and thus also, for example, for attribution in Eq.~(\ref{eqn:probratio2}).
+The main difference from \citet{Friederichs2010} in this article is that the time-varying threshold model uses a threshold estimated on ERA5 data to remove the ERA5 warming trends.
 The significantly stronger non-stationarities in future climate projections require sophisticated statistical extreme value models that adequately account for non-stationarities.
-This work is therefore an important step toward the statistical evaluation of non-stationary time series for extremes in the past and future.
+This work is therefore an important step towards the statistical evaluation of non-stationary time series for extremes in the past and future.
+In this sense, our work can supplement existing analyses, such as those carried out by the World Weather Attribution, by offering a perspective that is less dependent on event definitions.

+In terms of future work, we could also use models that combine asymptotic dependence and independence \citep[e.g.,][]{ramos_ledford} to attribute time series using the Markov process approximation.